 Ranked: The cheapest cars to insure in California

-Below is a list of the cheapest vehicles to insure in California and their average six-month full coverage premiums.
+The table below highlights the most affordable vehicles to insure in California, including their average six-month full coverage premiums.

 Car make-model | Average six-month premium |